FerricIon/ITAI_Midterm2019/README.md

 This repository is for our [website](http://104.248.157.18:3000/).
 Issues are welcomed.

+## Information for Teachers
+The core code you need to review are placed at `/server`.
+Please refer to `/server/README.md`.

 ## How to run it locally
 ### Environment Requirement
 - Node.js